mnive93/statistico/README.md

 statistico
 ==========

-An application to generate statistics of their personal interests using their Facebook Activity.
+An application to generate statistics of user's personal interests using their Facebook Activity.